New York Burn Injury Lawyer

 Second-degree burn:

-A second-degree burn, besides affecting the outer layer of the skin known as the epidermis, also attacks part of the dermis layer of the skin.
-The burn site turns red, and now we can see a blister, and it may be swollen and painful.
+A second-degree burn affects the outer layer of the skin, known as the epidermis, and also attacks part of the dermis layer.
+The burn site turns red, and now we can see a blister, which may be swollen and painful.

 Third-degree burn: